To celebrate the publication of AMH8 I’ve a couple of specials on eBay:

 Enough chat; let’s speculate on the images below.
 Click for larger.

-Having spent a few of hours putting all this together I’m not sure I’ve convinced myself a CT125 is for me.
-It’s just a spin-off from the Super Cub/Grom/Monkey Bike which I’d never consider contenders.
+After spending a few of hours putting all this together I’m not sure I’ve convinced myself a CT125 is for me.
+It’s just a spin-off from the Super Cub/Grom/Monkey Bike which I’d never see as contenders.
 The mpg is stunning but it’s a low-powered ONE TWO FIVE with poor standing eros which just doesn’t suit my size.
 It would make an easy-to-ride scoot for my Morocco tours and be loads more fun than the 310GSs we use, but if I’m going in this direction for my own bike I’d sooner import an AG190 which will probably end up costing the same. or just calm down and get a CRF-L like everyone else.

 MCN‘s recent claim of Honda’s plans to make an Africa Twin based on the NC750 motor was a rare instance of my wish coming true.
 When the popular CRF1000L (below) became an 1100L last year – in part to compensate for power losses due to Euro 5 regs – the cry went up for a mini-AT, not least following the popularity of the XT700 and the KTM 790 ‘middleweight’ adventure-styled bikes.